Upright-us-archive/S3Copy/README.md

 ### S3 Configuration

-The Lambda function require that a tag named `TargetBucket` be added to the source bucket, which is currently the production Active Storage bucket, with the value(s) of the buckets to copy each new object to.
+The Lambda function requires that a tag named `TargetBucket` be added to the source bucket, which is currently the production Active Storage bucket, with the value(s) of the buckets to copy each new object to.

 Tag Name | Required
 ---|---
 TargetBucket | Yes

-**TargetBucket** - A space-separated list of buckets to which the objects will be copied.
+The value of `TargetBucket` is a space-separated list of buckets to which the objects will be copied.
 Optionally, the bucket names can contain a @ character followed by a region to indicate that the bucket resides in a different region.

 For example: `my-target-bucket1 my-target-bucket1@us-west-2 my-target-bucket3@us-east-1`